enginestein/SAMP.ahk/README.md

 # SAMP.ahk

-SAMP.ahk is an library specifically made to be used inside of [AutoHotKey](https://www.ahkscript.org).
-A part of the library comes from [SAMPUDF](https://github.com/paul-phoenix/SAMP-UDF-for-AutoHotKey) made by paul-phoenix, linked above.
-The end goal for SAMPAHK is to be able to provide a more complete platform for SA-MP memory modding in AutoHotKey.
-If you have any issues with the program, please leave an issue ticket.
+SAMP.ahk is a library specifically designed to be used with [AutoHotKey](https://www.ahkscript.org).
+It incorporates a portion of the [SAMPUDF](https://github.com/paul-phoenix/SAMP-UDF-for-AutoHotKey) library created by paul-phoenix, which is linked above.
+The ultimate goal of SAMP.ahk is to provide a more comprehensive platform for SA-MP memory modding in AutoHotKey.
+If you encounter any issues with the program, please open an issue ticket.

-### SUPPORTED SAMP VERSIONS
+## Supported SA-MP Versions
-_Currently. only [SA-MP Version 0.3.7 R1.](https://dracoblue.net/downloads/samp-client/) and Version 1 of the GTA SA Executable._
+Currently, only [SA-MP Version 0.3.7 R1](https://dracoblue.net/downloads/samp-client/) and Version 1 of the GTA SA Executable are supported.

-### IN ORDER FOR THIS TO WORK, YOU MUST MUST MUST BE USING [AutoHotKey](https://autohotkey.com) (32 BIT)
+## Prerequisites
-Do not make issues or talk about errors in 64 bit.
-The library will not work in 64 bit.
+In order for SAMP.ahk to work properly, you must be using [AutoHotKey](https://autohotkey.com) (32-bit).
+Please note that the library will not function in a 64-bit environment.

-### USAGE (WHEN WRITING)
+## Usage (When Writing)
-#### (MAKE SURE THE MOD YOU ARE WRITING IS IN THE SAM_MODS WITH SAMP.AHK)
+1. Make sure the mod you are writing is in the "SAM_MODS" folder alongside SAMP.ahk.

-#### Referencing the API in your script:
+2. Include the following code snippet at the beginning of your script to reference the SAMP.ahk API:

 ```autohotkey
 SendMode Input
 SetWorkingDir %A_ScriptDir%